benanhalt/con.cor.dance/content/specify6-to-git.md

 An interesting aspect of this process is determining the identities of past contributors given only the SVN user.
-My approach was searching through project mailing list archives.
+My approach was searching through the project mailing list archive.
 Everyone who has worked on the project used it at some point, and it records their real names and email addresses.